fayaz-dev/dcs/README.md

 This will:
 - Fetch all submissions with the specified tag from dev.to
-- Save them as JSON files in the `./data` directory
+- Save them directly to `./public/data/<tag>.json` for immediate web app use
-- Update the tags index for the web app
+- Update the tags index automatically
+- The web app will auto-refresh to show the new tag within seconds

 ### 3. Start the Web App